FrankFK/FrankFK.github.io/_posts/2023-09-03-hexafour-06-types-conditions.md

 The `if` command is as important as loops (see previous [post][hexafour-05]).
 An `if` statement consists of the following parts:

 * First comes the `if` keyword.
 * Then comes the `if` condition.
 This must always be enclosed in round brackets.
 In our example the if-condition is `colorName == null`.
 The two characters `==` mean "is equal to".
-That means in our example: The if-condition is fulfilled, if the value of `colorName` is equal to `null`.
+That means in our example: The if-condition is fulfilled, if the value of variable colorName is equal to null.
 * After that comes a code block with any number of lines.
 This code block starts and ends with curly brackets `{` and `}`.
 All lines of code between these two brackets belong to this code block and will be executed if the `if` condition is fulfilled.
 * To make it easier to see where the code block starts and ends, the brackets are written on separate lines and the contents of the code block are indented.
 (We do this for `if` code blocks just as we do for loops).